 When I discovered the OSR and got back into RPGs a few years ago, I mostly played with my kids (and sometimes their friends or my wife would join us), as I noted in my first post.
 At the time, I hadn’t played with anyone my own age since the mid-80s, and although I was having a blast with the kids, I still missed the adult interaction and the more sophisticated roleplaying you get with experienced gamers.
 My wife never played RPGs when she was younger, and the few friends I still kept in touch with from those days were no longer interested.
 What could I do?

-I went online to the various OSR forums, lurked for a while and eventually decided to join a play-by-post (PbP) game at the Goblinoid Games forums.
+I went online to the various OSR forums, lurked for a while and eventually decided to join a play-by-post (PbP) game at the Goblinoid Games forums (note as of March 2017 – the Goblinoid Games forums are offline for good, replaced by a smaller discussion-only forum).
 My first post in a play-by-post game ever was a little over a year ago, at those same forums.
 Since then, I’ve made almost 400 posts, joined four other games, and I’m having a blast.
 PbP games are by nature slow, I’ve only averaged one post per day for the past year.
 Still, that’s not much of a time commitment for a whole lot of fun.
 Many people don’t like PbP games, I was also dubious at first that the format could work, but I was wrong.
 Some of the advantages I can think of:

 - The slow pace is amenable to adults with little bits of free time.
 Most PbP DM’s would like to see you post every other day or so, this is workable for most people.